 Finally, Peru is one of those places that you shall remember for the rest of your life.
 If you are visiting for your honeymoon, family vacay, on a friend’s trip, you are assured of nothing but fun and a great holiday.

 Owen Ter is a guest writer for The Wandering Core.
 He is a travel blogger from Singapore.
 After graduating from university, he bought a one-way ticket to South America, backpacked for one year and visited all the countries on the continent.
-His favourite city is Cusco.
+His favorite city is Cusco.
 He writes at My Turn to Travel.
 You can also follow him on Facebook or Instagram.